silentorb/marloth-story/books/fairytale/part3.md

 "How do I get out of the Asylum?"
 James asked.

 "That's a bit complicated." said the dog creature.
-"Much more complicated than me simply giving a few directions.
-You have to to get out of here."
+"Much more complicated than me simply giving a few directions."

 "Wait a minute," said the zombie child, who had been eyeing the monkey for a good while.
 "I think you're cheating!"